GrandmaPeng/ROS---starting-from-scratch/Notes/Writing a publisher and subscriber (C++).md

 ```cpp
 ros::Subscriber sub = n.subscribe("chatter", 1000, chatterCallback);
 ```
 Subscribe to the chatter topic with the master.
-ROS calls the callback function then a message is published to this topic.
+ROS calls the callback function when a message is published to this topic.
 **1000** is the size of the queue.
 **NodeHandle::subscribe()** returns a ros::subscriber object.
 You'll have to hold it on until you want to unsubscribe.
 When the Subscriber object is destructed, it will automatically unsubscribe from the chatter topic.
 There are different types of NodeHandle::subscribe() function, which allows you to specify a class member function, even anything can bee called by Boost.Function object.